samayunPathan/Scrapy-assignment/README.md

 `DATABASE_URI = 'postgresql://username:password@localhost:port/database_name'`

-## Scrapy Settings
-You can configure the Scrapy settings in trip_scraper/settings.py to customize the scraping behavior, such as user agents, download delays, and pipelines.

 ## Running the Scraper
 To run the scraper and start collecting hotel data, use the following command: